terrytay/tp/docs/UserGuide.md

 #### 3.14.1 Entering Notes Taking Interface

-To enter the Notes Taking interface, you can enter 'notes' in the main interface.
+To enter the Notes Taking interface, you can enter `notes` in the main interface.
 You will then be guided to the Notes Taking interface.

 #### Usage